1990huiyuan/dog-breed-classification/README.md

 # dog-breed-classification
 This project is part of the projects in Udacity Deep Learning Nanoprogram.
-It involves the application of human detector, train your own dog detector and apply pre-trained dog detector (choose the desired architecture, in this case, Resnet50) to recognize dog/human and dog breed for the given picture.
+It involves the application of human detector, train your own dog detector (base model) and transfer learning using the pre-trained dog detector (choose the desired architecture, in this case, Resnet50) to recognize dog/human and dog breed for the given picture.
+This increases the accuracy from 11% to 81%.
 The data are from Udacity.